Mauro Vilhete: Club

 On 25 April 2015, Vilhete scored both goals in a 2–0 win over Gateshead to secure the Conference title for Barnet and promotion back to League Two.
 He was also awarded the Conference Player of the Month award for April.

 Vilhete was loaned to Boreham Wood for a third time on 30 October 2015.
 He scored a day later, in a 2–3 home defeat against Gateshead.

 Martin Allen made Vilhete available on a free transfer at the end of the 2015-16 season, but no move materialised and he worked his way back into first-team contention.

 In the 2019-20 season, he made his 200th appearance for the Bees and scored in the National League playoffs against Yeovil Town.
 He left the club at the end of the season, having scored 25 goals in 235 games across eleven seasons.

 On 19 September 2020, Vilhete joined Isthmian League side Wingate & Finchley.
 In January 2021, he joined Hampton & Richmond Borough on dual registration basis.

 On 12 March 2021, Vilhete signed for National League side Dagenham & Redbridge.
 He spent two years with the club before being released in the summer of 2023.

 Vilhete joined Hayes & Yeading United on 9 September 2023.
 Ten days later he joined Southend United on dual registration, making a brief substitute appearance against Maidenhead United the same day.
 On 9 February 2024, Southend announced that they had terminated his dual-registration contract and he had left the club.
 Later that day, he signed for Hornchurch. ending up departing the club in the summer.

 In May 2025, Vilhete joined National League South side Hemel Hempstead Town.

+In September 2026 he agreed join Gosport Borough F.C.